glenndehaan/unifi-voucher-site/README.md

 ```

    > This endpoint is protected by a security mechanism.
 To access it, users need to include a bearer token in the
    request authorization header.
-The token must match the value of the `SECURITY_CODE` environment variable.
+The token must match the value of the `AUTH_TOKEN` environment variable.
 Without
    this token, access to the endpoint will be denied.

 4. **`/api/vouchers`**